-- Amends the Schedule to Clause 43.01 Heritage Overlay to insert the Heritage Overlay on nine (9) historically significant trees over seven (7) properties as recommended in the Cardinia Shire Council, Significant Trees Statement of Significance January 2021. - Amends Clause 21.02 Environment adding the Cardinia Shire Council, Significant Trees Statement of Significance January 2021 as a reference document. - Introduces planning scheme maps 6HO, 7HO and 10HO - Amends the Schedule to Clause 72.03 What does this planning scheme consist of? - Amends the Schedule to Clause 72.04 Documents incorporated in this planning scheme
+- Amends the Schedule to Clause 43.01 Heritage Overlay to insert the Heritage Overlay on nine (9) historically significant trees over seven (7) properties as recommended in the Cardinia Shire Council, Significant Trees - Statement of Significance January 2021. - Amends Clause 21.02 Environment adding the Cardinia Shire Council, Significant Trees - Statement of Significance January 2021 as a reference documentan incorporated document. - Amends the Schedule to Clause 72.04 Documents incorporated in this planning scheme